colingtgray/quick-demos/README.md

 To allow Ansible to SSH to hosts (especially for BIG-IPs in AWS, in order to change initial password and enable password authentication), you will need an SSH key pair... and you might need to disable host_key_checking in the Ansible config file:

  - create an SSH key pair in PEM format (or use your existing key pair e.g. ~/.ssh/id_rsa[.pub])
- - create ansible.cfg (if it doesn't exist) and add the following four lines (substituting <key file name> with your key file):
+ - create ansible.cfg (if it doesn't exist) and add the following four lines (substituting <key file name> with your SSH key file path/name):

 ```
 [defaults]